databendlabs/openraft/guide/src/upgrade-v07-v08.md

 if it chooses to manually upgrade the v0.7 format data.

 **Generic design in v0.8** includes:
-- generic type `NodeId` and `Node` were introduced,
+- generic type `NodeId`, `Node` and `Entry` were introduced,
 - `serde` became an optional.

-Because of these generalization, feature `compat-07` enables the following feature flags:
+Because of these generalizations, feature `compat-07` enables the following feature flags:

 - `serde`: it adds `serde` implementation to types such as `LogId`.